XiaoPa/yeezy_scraper/README.md

 # yeezy_scraper
-submit data for yeezy draw
+submit data for yeezy draw in typeform format